 Advising for undergraduate students

-Advisors are faculty and staff members who provide students with information regarding classes and academic requirements and make recommendations pertaining to course work and/or individual programs of study.
+Advisors are faculty and staff members who provide students with information regarding classes and academic requirements.
+They also make recommendations pertaining to course work and/or individual programs of study.

 Each student is responsible for completing the requirements and meeting the standards of any course and program in which he/she is enrolled.

 At the time of your first enrollment, your department assigns you an advisor.
 The advisors have different schedules and responsibilities.
-Check on your advisor's office hours, preference for appointments, e-mails, walk-in scheduling, etc. If you wish to discuss long-range plans or explore career options, see your advisor at times other than during enrollment, as that can be a very busy time for them.
+Check on your advisor's office hours, preference for appointments, e-mails, walk-in scheduling, etc. It is highly recommended that you keep in touch with your advisor and inform them of all educational issues or challenges you may be experiencing as a college student.

 If you do not get along well with your advisor or find your schedules do not work, you may request a new advisor.
 Make an appointment with the department in which you are enrolled.
 Discuss your concerns and ideas and select another advisor.

 Individual departments and graduate programs administer graduate aid primarily in the form of teaching and research assistantships which are awarded on a competitive basis.
-Teaching assistants are appointed by most departments to offer instruction or instructional support in lower level undergraduate courses, to lead discussion groups in conjunction with large lecture courses, or to teach laboratory sections in scientific and technical disciplines.
-Teaching assistants must pass a test of spoken English if they are not native English speakers.
+Teaching assistants are appointed by most departments to offer instruction or instructional support in lower level undergraduate courses.
+These graduate students have opportunities lead discussion groups in conjunction with large lecture courses, or to teach laboratory sections in scientific and technical disciplines.
 To learn more about these opportunities contact the Graduate School.

 Programs You May Want to Consider